Golam Mostofa (poet)

 Golam Mostofa (গোলাম মোস্তফা; 1897 – 13 October 1964) was a Pakistani Bengali writer and poet.

 Early life and education

 Qazi Golam Mostofa was born in 1897 to a Bengali family of Muslim Qazis in the village of Manoharpur in Shailkupa, Jhenaidah, then part of the Jessore District of Bengal Presidency (now in Bangladesh).
 His family were literature-enthusiasts proficient in Bengali, Arabic and Persian.
 His father, Qazi Golam Rabbani, and his grandfather, Qazi Golam Sarwar, were both folk poets.
-The family served as judges to the Mughal rulers, and had arrived to Manoharpur from the village of Nibekrishanpur in Pangsha, Faridpur District.
+The family served as judges to the Mughal rulers, and had arrived in Manoharpur from the village of Nibekrishanpur in Pangsha, Faridpur District.

 Mostofa finished his primary education in Damukdia, then spent two years studying in Fazilpur.
 He passed the Entrance exam in 1913 from Shailkupa High School.
 He passed BA from Ripon College in 1918 and BT from David Hare Training College in 1922.